Study in USA

 In Canada, the importance of the GRE varies by institution and the requirements vary across universities.
 In terms of management courses in Canada, the preferred examination for graduates is the GRE with a score of 305-320.

 Specifically, in STEM disciplines such as Science, Technology, Engineering, and Math, where a student needs to take the GRE to get admission.
 The GRE Exam Pattern details analytical writing, verbal reasoning and quantitative reasoning.
 The SAT examination lasts for 1 hour and 58 minutes.
-The application cost of the GRE General test is 220 dollars while the GRE Subject test is 150 dollars.
+The application cost of the GRE General test is 220 dollars while the GRE Subject test is $150.

 The unit that administers the GRE tests is the Educational Testing Service.
 Those universities in Canada where GRE scores are not mandatory include the University of Alberta, McMaster University, University of Calgary, University of Ottawa, University of Illinois, York University, Carleton University and Memorial University of Newfoundland.